-HONORS ENGLISH II Open to Grades: 10 Credit(s): 1 Course Number: 1021 Prerequisites: Honors English I or English I Prerequisites: with a grade of at least a 90% or higher for the course.
+HONORS ENGLISH II Open to Grades: 10 Credit(s): 1 Course Number: 1021 Prerequisites: Honors English I or English I with a grade of at least a 90% or higher for the course.
 Notes: Weighted course at 1.10.
-Teacher recommendation 1 required
+Teacher recommendation re equired